MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/iscustomized-element.md

 # IsCustomized Element

-A boolean indicating if the view has been customized from the version in the global.
+A boolean indicating if the item has been customized from the version in the global.

     <IsCustomized>
       BooleanValue